 Historically, in prior projects in North and South Carolina, fishing piers and their associated buildings have not been acquired, regardless of their location in relation to project lines.
 The primary reason is the significant economic impact that it would have on the community.
 Traditionally easements are acquired up to the face of the structures and beneath the pier.
-For purposes of this report, it is assumed that neither the pier nor appurtenances will be acquired.
-No values have been estimated for this structure.
+For purposes of this report, it is assumed that neither the pier nor appurtenances will interfere with the project and therefore will not be acquired, and no values have been estimated for this structure.
 Some pier support cross-bracing may need to be temporarily removed to facilitate equipment shaping the beach fill and to improve longshore pedestrian access after construction.